loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 At the function level, good code is first and foremost a correct solution to a business problem.
 As the code was given to us with no other context, we can only assume it is correct.
-In order to write good code, you should spend more time on understanding the business problem and less on htinking about the technical implementation.
+In order to write good code, you should spend more time on understanding the business problem and less on thinking about the technical implementation.
 Only when you understand the problem and solution can you write the code that solves the problem.